Logo

 Alt text: Inspirational quote from Dr. Roseann about PDA.

-Can PDA improve with age?
+Can PDA treatment improve school functioning?

 Ready to learn more?
 Download our Free PDA Checklist and take the first step toward creating peace at home.